k-yoshi-tosti/ArduinoTAS/README.md

 ![VGA connection](/docs/images/IMG_20210518_114747.jpg)
 ![Bridge connections](/docs/images/IMG_20210518_114853.jpg)

-On these pictures, the blue cables are VGA-related, the red and white wires are TX-related and the black wires are RX-related.
+On these pictures, the blue wires are VGA-related, the red and white wires are TX-related and the black wires are RX-related.

 After connecting the bridge to your PC, you can check which COM-Port it uses.
 Go into your "Device Manager" and check below "COM & LPT" for "Silicon Labs CP210x USB to UART Bridge (COM?)" (for my device, linked above).
 That ? after COM is your needed COM port.
 Note that the GUI should automatically detect the correct COM port.